 About the National Honor Society for Dance Arts™

 The National Honor Society for Dance Arts™ (NHSDA) is a program of the National Dance Education Organization.
 It is one of the most exciting benefits that NDEO offers its Institutional Members.
 The Secondary Program (grades 9-12) was implemented in 2005.
 The Collegiate Program was implemented in 2012, and a Junior Program (grades 6-8) was separated out from the Secondary Program and officially launched in 2016.
-To date, there are over 700 chapters in the US and over 3,000 students have been inducted in this year alone.
+To date, there are over 1,000 chapters in the US and over 10,000 students have been inducted in the past two years.

 1. To recognize outstanding artistic merit, leadership, and academic achievement in students studying dance in public and private schools in K-12 education, dance studios, cultural/community centers, performing arts organizations, and post-secondary education.